OfficeDev/office-js-docs-pr/docs/reference/manifest/functionfile.md

 # FunctionFile element

-Specifies the source code file for operations that an add-in exposes in one of the following ways:
+Specifies the source code file for operations that an add-in exposes in one of the following ways.

 * Add-in commands that execute a JavaScript function instead of displaying UI.
 * Keyboard shortcuts that execute a JavaScript function.